-The following table sets forth information regarding beneficial ownership, as of March 1, 2024, of Teekay's common stock by each person we know to beneficially own more than 5% of the common stock.
+The following table sets forth information regarding beneficial ownership, as of March 1, 2025, of Teekay's common shares by each person we know to beneficially own more than 5% of the common shares.
 Information for certain holders is based on their latest filings with the SEC.
 The number of shares beneficially owned by each person or entity is determined under SEC rules and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Under SEC rules, a person or entity beneficially owns any shares as to which the person or entity has or shares voting or investment power.
-In addition, a person or entity beneficially owns any shares that the person or entity has the right to acquire as of April 30, 2024 (60 days after March 1, 2024) through the exercise of any stock option or other right.
+In addition, a person or entity beneficially owns any shares that the person or entity has the right to acquire as of April 30, 2025 (60 days after March 1, 2025) through the exercise of any stock option or other right.
 Unless otherwise indicated, each person or entity has sole voting and investment power with respect to the shares set forth in the following table.

-Identity of Person or Group Shares Owned Percent of Class (3) Resolute Investments, Ltd. (1) 31,936,012 35.0% Dimensional Fund Advisors LP (2) 5,084,487 5.6%
+Identity of Person or Group Shares Owned Percent of Class (3) Resolute Investments, Ltd. (1) 31,936,012 38.2% Dimensional Fund Advisors LP (2) 5,767,594 6.9%

-- (1) Includes shared voting and shared dispositive power.
+- (1) This information is based on the Schedule 13D/A (Amendment No. 14) filed by Resolute and Path with the SEC on February 20, 2025, which reports shared voting and shared dispositive power with respect to all shares.
 The ultimate controlling person of Resolute is Path, which is the trust protector for the trust that indirectly owns all of Resolute's outstanding equity.
-This information is based in part on the Schedule 13D/A (Amendment No. 12) filed by Resolute and Path with the SEC on August 3, 2023.
-Resolute's beneficial ownership was 35.0% on March 1, 2024, and 32.5% on December 31, 2022.
-For additional information on the relationships between Resolute and certain of our directors, please see the section titled "Item 7 Major Shareholders and Certain Relationships and Related Party Transactions Relationships with our Major Shareholder" below. - (2) Dimensional Fund Advisors LP has sole dispositive power as to 5,084,487 common shares and has sole voting power as to 4,985,516 of these common shares.
-This information is based on the Schedule 13G/A filed with the SEC on February 9, 2024. - (3) Based on a total of 91.3 million outstanding shares of our common stock as of March 1, 2024.
+Resolute's beneficial ownership was 38.2% on March 1, 2025, and 35.1% on December 31, 2023.
+For additional information on the relationships between Resolute and certain of our directors, please see the section titled "Item 7 Major Shareholders and Certain Relationships and Related Party Transactions Relationships with our Major Shareholder" below. - (2) This information is based on the Form 13F filed with the SEC by Dimensional Fund Advisors LP on February 13, 2025, which reports that Dimensional Fund Advisors has sole investment discretion with respect to 5,556,254 shares, shared investment discretion with respect to 211,340 shares, sole voting power with respect to 5,456,956, shared voting power with respect to 211,340 shares and no voting power with respect to 99,298 shares. - (3) Based on a total of 83,539,538 outstanding common shares as of March 1, 2025.

 Our major shareholders have the same voting rights as our other shareholders.
-No corporation or foreign government or other natural or legal person owns more than 50% of our outstanding common stock.
+No corporation or foreign government or other natural or legal person owns more than 50% of our outstanding common shares.
 We are not aware of any arrangements, the operation of which may at a subsequent date result in a change in control of Teekay.